-The culprit here tends to be stubborn food particles and grease that gets trapped along the sides of the drain pipe, in the drain basket or P-trap.
+The culprit here tends to be stubborn food particles and grease that gets trapped along the sides of the drainpipe, in the drain basket, or P-trap.
 Monitoring what goes into the sink and garbage disposal is your first line of defense.
 Regularly flushing the sink and using the baking soda vinegar treatment can help prevent a grease buildup.

 Vent stacks are those pipes that extend through the roof, allowing air into the drain line to reduce the vacuum that could restrict the flow of water.
 If the vent stacks that extend up to the roof get clogged with leaves, bird nests or other debris, it can restrict their intake of air and functionality resulting in slow drains.
-It can also cause the buildup of gasses, which can results in smells that just won’t clear.
+It can also cause the buildup of gasses, which can result in smells that just won’t clear.

 Sewer Line Blockages

 These are the lines that carry sewage and wastewater out of your home.
 Potential obstructions include tree roots and sludge buildup.
 The symptoms would be a slow toilet flush or frequent clogging.

 For local clogs in bathroom sinks and tub or shower drains, a plumber has the right tools to both diagnose and clear your clogs.
 He can also recommend regular maintenance to help you keep them clear.

 For more significant issues like sewer lines, diagnosis is the first step.
 With new technology, small cameras are sent down into the pipes, so a plumber can see what’s blocking the drain or vent.
 This means a more accurate diagnosis of the problem and the right solution.
 Whether it’s tree roots invading a pipe or debris inside a venting system, being able to see deep inside your pipes is a considerable advantage for clearing them in the safest manner.

 Hydro-Jetting to Clear Pipes